About trisomy 13

 Trisomy 13 can also be diagnosed at birth because there are key physical features that your doctor can see.
 If the doctor thinks your baby has trisomy 13, the doctor will confirm this by giving your baby a blood test.

 Being told that your unborn or new baby has trisomy 13 can be a big shock for you and your family.
 Talking with other parents can be a great way to get support.
 You can connect with other parents in similar situations by joining a face-to-face or online support group.
+You can also get support from organisations like S.O.F.T.
+Australia and Genetic Alliance Australia.

 Support and treatment for children with trisomy 13 and their families